Ultrabenosaurus/EasyXdcc/README.md

 ## TODO

 * make a changelog
+* handle having packs queued on a server you're not currently connected to
+  * sometimes connecting to the same network doesn't mean the same server, which breaks the queue
 * use JSON for queue file
   * I hope python knows how to do JSON natively...
 * refactor for latest HexChat python interface guidelines
-  * gracefully handle both XChat and HexChat interfaces or just go with HexChat now?
+  * handle both XChat and HexChat interfaces or just go with HexChat now?
 * make it smarter
   * file transfer status
   * automatic retry of failed transfers